balena-labs-projects/balena-dash/README.md

 ### Loading a URL

 To configure the URL displayed by webkit, set the **`WPE_URL`** environment variable.
-The default value is [Youtube TV](http://www.youtube.com/tv)
+If nothing is set, balenaDash will display the balenaOS logo on the screen.

 ### Switching URLs quickly using your web browser or Slack